Preventing Derailments at Customer-Owned Facilities

-The standard measurement or gauge between the inside of rail track is 56.5 inches.
+Having the proper width between rails is an important part of maintaining safe conditions.
+Also known as “gauge,” the standard measurement between the inside of rail track is 56.5 inches.
 Gauge width beyond this, known as wide gauge, may lead to train derailments.
 Wide gauge can be caused by lateral rail car movement on tracks and weak rail ties.

 Common ways to inspect for wide gauge include: